disutils/disutils-docs/guides/bots/Harmodify/commands.md

         <path fill-rule="evenodd" d="M16 .5a.5.5 0 0 0-.5-.5h-5a.5.5 0 0 0 0 1h3.793L6.146 9.146a.5.5 0 1 0 .708.708L15 1.707V5.5a.5.5 0 0 0 1 0z"/>
     </svg>
 </a>.
+!!!Note
+Even I don't know what is Nightcore. :skull:
+!!!

 ### 1.5.
 Bass